JosephLai241/himitsu/README.md

 `himitsu` aims to mitigate the risk associated with storing unprotected secrets on your machine by providing a secrets management interface, allowing you to securely store/access sensitive data.
 Think of it like a command-line Bitwarden or LastPass.

+`himitsu` additionally acts as a centralized location to store secrets on your machine, eliminating the need to traverse endless configuration files to find a particular secret.

 # Usage

 `himitsu` implements four subcommands: `add`, `edit`, `remove`, and `use`.